 A rule of thumb touted in the running community is the “10% rule” which means not increasing weekly mileage by more than 10% vs the previous week.
 Because everyone starts a training plan from a different starting point and running history, I have never believed there is a magic formula for increasing mileage.
 However, there are several ground rules that should be followed to prevent injury.

 While running fast is sexy, a workout day (total mileage including warm-up, workout/ jog rest, cool down) should not be equal to or longer than the longest weekly run.
 Typical workouts include a 2-mile warm up, 3-4 miles of intervals, another mile of jog rest between those intervals and a 2-mile cool down which totals 8-9 miles.
 If the longest run of your week is not yet this distance, I suggest skipping workouts until that happens.
-As mentioned above, increasing mileage AND running hard in workouts is a recipe for disaster.
+Trying to increase mileage AND running hard in workouts is a recipe for disaster.

 Long run pacing